MM-MoralBench: A MultiModal Moral Evaluation Benchmark for Large Vision-Language Models: MM-MoralBench

 \subsection{Instruction Design}

-Existing moral evaluation benchmarks mainly fall into two categories: moral judgement, where the model determines whether a behavior is morally acceptable or identifies which person is morally wrong~\cite{hendrycks2020ETHICS, lourie2021scruples, ji2024moralbench, jin2022moralexceptqa}; and moral response, where the model is asked to chooses the action that aligns with moral norms in different contextual scenarios~\cite{scherrer2024moralchoice, chiu2024dailydilemmas}.
-To enhance the depth and breadth of evaluation, our benchmark introduces an additional task: moral classification.
-The specific details of each task are explained in the following sections.
+Existing moral evaluation benchmarks mainly fall into two categories, moral judgement, where the model determines whether a behavior is morally acceptable or identifies which person is morally wrong~\cite{hendrycks2020ETHICS, lourie2021scruples, ji2024moralbench, jin2022moralexceptqa}, and moral response, where the model is asked to choose the action that aligns with moral norms in different contextual scenarios~\cite{scherrer2024moralchoice, chiu2024dailydilemmas}.
+For more comprehensive moral evaluation, our benchmark employs three distinct moral tasks.

 \textbf{Moral Judgement.} Moral judgement task evaluates whether the model can accurately determine if the behavior depicted in the scenario image is morally wrong.
-Since all generated scenarios involve moral violations, to ensure a balanced dataset and enable thorough assessment, we create a contrasting ``morally acceptable'' version for each moral scenario image by replacing the main character's original dialogue with a morally neutral one.
+Since all generated scenarios involve moral violations, to ensure a balanced dataset and enable thorough assessment, we create a contrasting ``morally acceptable'' version for each moral scenario image by replacing the main character's original dialogue with a morally acceptable one.
 The model is then required to judge these contrasting images simultaneously, allowing us to assess its ability to detect subtle moral differences in similar scenarios and further evaluate its sensitivity and accuracy in moral judgement.

 \textbf{Moral Classification.} Moral classification task assesses whether the model can recognize the specific moral foundation violated by the behavior in the scenario image.
-The options include the six moral foundations (e.g., Care/Harm, Fairness/Cheating) as well as a distractor ``not morally wrong''.
+The options include the six moral foundations (e.g., Care, Fairness) as well as a distractor ``not morally wrong''.
 We aim to measure the model's understanding of these moral foundations and its capability to apply this understanding in complex multimodal contexts.